-For other situations, HHS will ask for your written authorization before using or disclosing information, including for marketing purposes or any situation that constitutes sale of PHI.
+For other situations, HHS will ask for your written authorization before using or disclosing information.
 You may cancel this authorization at any time in writing.
 HHS cannot take back any uses or disclosures already made with your authorization.

 • Other Laws Protect PHI.
 Many HHS programs have other laws for the use and disclosure of information about you.
-For example, except as noted above for coordinating care, you must give your written authorization for HHS to use and disclose your mental health, HIV, or alcohol and drug treatment records.
+For example, you must give your written authorization for HHS to use and disclose your HIV or alcohol and drug treatment records.